CPAC Insider

 Judges Making Law: How Activism Corrupted the US Courts

-By Anthony Anthony Ma - 2026 CPAC Global Explorer
+By Anthony Ma - 2026 CPAC Global Explorer

 Australia, like the United States, has three separate but co-equal branches of government; the legislature, executive and judiciary.
 Though the finer details differ greatly between our countries, the fundamental purpose is to provide interlocking systems of accountability that prevent abuses of power.